Earth Can Support A Variety Of Life. This Is Because

 Q: What is the biggest threat to Earth's biodiversity currently?

 A: Currently, habitat loss and degradation due to human activities, along with climate change, are considered the biggest threats to Earth's biodiversity.
-Pollution, invasive species, and overexploitation of resources also contribute significantly.
+Pollution, invasive species, and overexploitation of resources also contribute significantly Which is the point..

-Thank you for visiting our website which covers about Earth Can Support A Variety Of Life.
-This Is Because .
-We hope the information provided has been useful to you.
-Feel free to contact us if you have any questions or need further assistance.
-See you next time and don't miss to bookmark.
+Thank you for reading about Earth Can Support A Variety Of Life.
+This Is Because.
+We hope the information has been useful.
+Feel free to contact us if you have any questions.
+See you next time — don't forget to bookmark!